Student Research Programs

 About 5 percent of each graduating class is awarded Research Honors.
 The program is overseen by the School of Medicine and Public Health Student Research Committee.

-Medical students in the program take a year out from their studies to participate in the fellowship, usually after their second or third years.
-Students are paid a stipend during their fellowship year.
-A unique aspect of the fellowship is a tuition allowance for students to complete 6 credits toward a certificate in clinical investigation.
+Medical students take a year out from their studies to participate in the fellowship, usually after Phase 2 of the ForWard Curriculum.
+Students are paid a stipend during their fellowship year and receive travel support to present their work at a professional meeting or conference.
+A unique aspect of the fellowship is a tuition allowance to complete six credits toward a Capstone Certificate in Fundamentals of Clinical Research or Clinical and Community Outcomes Research.

 Medical Scientist Training Program, for MD/PhD Students